CailCode/cookie/README.md

 >cookie.Connect("127.0.0.1",7373);

+You must install it on victim machine and in some way (there are a lot of ways) start it, then it writes it self in the Autorun registry.
-Then you have just to run it and connect with Cookie Client.
+Then you have just to connect with Cookie Client.